 What Is Left Brain - Right Brain Theory?

 In psychology, the theory is based on what is known as the lateralization of brain function.
 So does one side of the brain really control specific functions?
 Are people either left-brained or right-brained?
-Like many popular psychology myths, this one has a basis in fact that has been dramatically distorted and exaggerated.
+Like many popular psychology myths, this one grew out of observations about the human brain that were then dramatically distorted and exaggerated.

-The right brain-left brain theory grew out of the work of Roger W. Sperry, who was awarded the Nobel Prize in 1981.
+The right brain-left brain theory originated in the work of Roger W. Sperry, who was awarded the Nobel Prize in 1981.
 While studying the effects of epilepsy, Sperry discovered that cutting the corpus collosum (the structure that connects the two hemispheres of the brain) could reduce or eliminate seizures.

 However, these patients also experienced other symptoms after the communication pathway between the two sides of the brain was cut.
 For example, many split-brain patients found themselves unable to name objects that were processed by the right side of the brain, but were able to name objects that were processed by the left-side of the brain.
 Based on this information, Sperry suggested that language was controlled by the left-side of the brain.